2021 Anthropology Degree Guide

 A high school diploma or equivalent is typically required for most anthropology degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Specific anthropology careers may require a certain level of degree attainment or additional certifications beyond that.

 Anthropology degree levels vary.
-You can get anything from a award taking less than 1 year in anthropology to the highest anthropology degree, a research/scholarship based doctorate.
+Anthropology programs offered by schools range from a associate's to a research/scholarship based doctorate, which is the highest anthropology degree you can get.
 Different anthropology degrees vary in how long they take.

 |Degree||Credit Requirements||Typical Program Length|